gavinleroy/dead/README-GRAY-XU.md

 If something in the script goes wrong, and you need to only run *parts* of it later, you can invoke it as follows: `./setup.scm <part-name>* ...` inserting the related step name(s) which will run only the specified steps in the specified order.

+## Source-level statistics

+We collect the statistics of ratio of DCE markers into a file, `yarpgen-stats.txt` (or `yarpgen_v1-stats.txt`) for further analysis.
+For comparison, we collect the same statistics for CSmith in `csmith-stats.txt`.
+The statistics are then further processed to compare the effectiveness of both generators for DCE.

 ## Changes

 Anything notable to document?
 Put it in the source!
 But feel free to also list things here that